 Every week, we organise walking tours to show you the most pleasant and culture-filled neighbourhoods of Beijing.
 Because we want to give you a wider picture than a guidebook, our itineraries are original and designed to include historical sites as well as lively streets and charming alleys.

-These small-group tours (2 to 8 persons) are offered at the price of 300RMB per person, which includes admission to the sites and is paid at the end of our itinerary.
+These small-group tours of three to ten are offered at the price of 300RMB per person, which includes admission to the sites and is paid at the end of our itinerary.
 We welcome your feedback on our tours and hope to provide a very positive and interactive experience.

 Reservations can be made online through our website or by emailing us at email@example.com.
 Please contact us if you need more detailed information about how to find our meeting point or for any other request.